 All Ranching Heritage-bred horses born in and before 2010 are automatically enrolled (no enrollment payments due) and eligible to compete in Challenge events on an entry-fee basis.

-Call AQHA to determine if your horse was bred by a Ranching Heritage Breeder.
+Review the list of AQHA's Ranching Heritage Breeders to determine if your horse was bred by one!
+Ranching Heritage Breeder.